 The Right Footwear for your Hiking Adventures

 The key to a successful hike is the right gear.
 Start from the ground up with the right pair of hiking boots.
 Your footwear is the most important part of your gear preparation.
 The wrong boots will turn a hike from delightful to miserable faster than a rainstorm.
-The right pair of boots will fit comfortably, give you the traction and support necessary to be safe and confident on varying terrain, and will keep you moving by preventing foot pain AND decreasing any joint pain.
+The right pair of boots will fit comfortably, give you the traction and support necessary to be safe and confident on varying terrain, and keep you moving by preventing foot pain AND decreasing joint pain.

 A waterproof layer is ALWAYS a good idea, regardless of the forecast.
-A surprise rain shower can either ruin your hike or simply be another part of the experience – depending on how well you are dressed!
+A surprise rain shower can ruin your hike or simply be another part of the experience – depending on how well you are dressed!
 Another note for footwear – waterproof is KEY!
 Even without the rain, you could be tramping through streams or dew-soaked fields and having soggy feet is one of the worst feelings!

 Staying Safe While Hiking

 Sunscreen is essential; even on cooler days, the sun’s rays can cause damage.
 Sunglasses that fit snugly and comfortably will allow you to keep your eyes wide open and catch all the scenery!

 A small “emergency” kit is a great idea – short hikes can become dangerous with inclement weather, a missed turn, or an injury.
 Carry a first aid kit, some high-energy snacks, and water.
 Smartphones can be great for navigating, but a backup, an old-school map will never run out of batteries or become too water-logged.
 A headlamp and hand sanitizer will round out your kit, giving you the basics to face almost any situation!